 Figure 9.
-Pressure distribution along the chord of the rotor blade when rotor blade is located at position 7 Observation of Figures 8 and 9 also provides data for further analysis of the blade passing noise using quasi-steady approximation for the force estimation [3], where the effect of the rotor blade speed on the characteristics of the force is ignored.
-From Figure 8 the angular range where blade passing force has a peak value is determined to be 0.02π .
-Such range yields the duration in the time history, where peak force is detected $\Delta T = \frac{0.02}{\Omega}$.
-Figure 9 indicates that most blade forces are contributed by the pressure over approximately the fisrt quater of the chord length from the leading edge.
-The pressure on the stationary rotor blade may not correctly represent that on the rotating blades.
+Pressure distribution along the chord of the rotor blade when rotor blade is located at position P7.

+This range yields the blade passing duration $\Delta T = \frac{0.1}{2\pi\Omega}$.
+Figure 9 indicates that most blade forces are contributed by the pressure over approximately the first quarter of the chord length from the leading edge.

+The pressure on the stationary rotor blade in the wind tunnel may not be a correct representation of that on the rotating blades.
 Because of the increased relative velocity, the change in the momentum in the air near the area of blade passing may be increased, so too the relative magnitude of the force components.
-Nevertheless, the confined angular region of pressure rise in the vicinity of the stator blade and pressure concentration near the leading edge of the rotor blade during blade passing are features useful for the following analysis of control of blade passing noise.
+Nevertheless, the confined angular region of pressure rise in the vicinity of the stator blade and pressure concentration near the leading edge of the rotor blade during blade passing are features useful for the following qualitative analysis of control of blade passing noise.

 REDUCTION OF BLADE PASSING NOISE